seek-oss/fake-hr/README.md

 It depends on this repo being hosted on [seek-oss] with appropriate access.

-To set up this repo for publishing, follow the instructions in our [OSS npm package guidance].

 ### Releasing latest

-Commits to the `master` branch will be released with the `latest` tag, which is the default used when running `npm install` or `yarn install`.
+Commits to the `master` branch will be released with the `latest` tag, which is the default used when running `pnpm install`.

 ### Releasing other dist-tags